Are the US dollar’s days of dominance done?

 After rising sharply at the beginning of the Covid-19 crisis, the US dollar has weakened in the second half of 2020.
 Investors are now wondering if this could be the beginning of a major trend that could see the dollar weaken substantially, after a long period of strength.

-Here we look at the key developments in the US balance of payments and some of the headwinds that could lead to a further weakening of the dollar.
+Here, we look at some of the headwinds that could lead to a further weakening of the dollar.

 First headwind: trade imbalances